 You have come a long way on your journey to accomplish your dream of having a child.
 Your research is done and you have decided to pursue IVF.
 You have been through exams, multiple injections and had your egg retrieval.
 Yet your journey has just begun.

 The next two weeks may be the most stressful time of the IVF process.
 Some important steps will be taking place during this time.
 At the end, you will finally find out if the IVF procedure has successfully resulted in a pregnancy.

 What are the side effects of egg retrieval?

 Immediately after egg retrieval, you may have cramps, or feel pressure or fullness.
 This is normal, but let your doctor know if you are having trouble eating or drinking, are in excessive pain, or have any fevers.

 The embryo transfer and implantation

 After a few days, if all goes well, the embryo will begin to implant in the uterine lining.
 To learn more about what is needed for an embryo to implant, read “What is implantation?”

 If there are good quality embryos that are not being transferred, there is the option to have the additional embryos frozen for later use.
 This is called cryopreservation and is another service offered at GENESIS.

 How long does it take to recover from embryo transfer?

 This is a common question.
 We recommend that you limit your activity on the day of the transfer and the following day.
 After two days you can resume normal activity.
-You may feel some after-effects of the procedure including a small amount of bloody discharge, mild cramping or bloating, and constipation.
+You may feel some after-effects of the procedure.
+This can include a small amount of bloody discharge, mild cramping or bloating, and constipation.
 If pain continues, contact your doctor.
 He/she may want to examine you.

 The two week wait